top of page

 What is best practice for grouping alpacas?

-Alpacas are not meant to be alone, so they should always be kept in groups of at least 3 and ideally in same sex groupings.
-If you want to keep a stud, remember that he cannot be housed with females for the reasons explained above, and so he will need at least 2 male companions (either other working studs or fully grown males).
+Alpacas are not meant to be alone, so they should always be kept in same sex groups of at least 3.
+If you want to keep a stud, remember that he cannot be housed with females for the reasons explained above, and so he will need at least 2 male companions, either other working studs or fully grown males - never put young males in with an adult male, as the adult can bully younger alpacas, sometimes to the death.
 This can be tricky logistically, so plan ahead how you will provide ample grazing for both groups away from each other.
 If you do not have the space to accommodate a group of males away from the females, but you do still require breeding solutions, we recommend you opt for outsourced stud services from another alpaca breeder instead.

 How much do male and female alpacas cost?